open-dynamic-robot-initiative/trifinger_cameras/README.md

 TriFinger Camera Configuration
 ==============================

-This package contains launch files, configuration, tools, etc. for the cameras of the TriFinger platform.
+This package contains drivers, configuration, tools, etc. for the cameras of the TriFinger platform.

 ## Copyright